 Around every bend, the views in the Sacred Valley are breath-taking.
 Terraced Incan gardens sit without fanfare or ceremony among the green and yellow hillsides, making the passage of time and the continuing presence of the Incan lifestyle in the values of local people.

-The Scared Valley is an ideal spot to arrange a visit to an indigenous village, audience with a Shaman, or pachamanca, the traditional Peruvian cookout.
+The Sacred Valley is an ideal spot to arrange a visit to an indigenous village, audience with a Shaman, or pachamanca, the traditional Peruvian cookout.
 As you take it easy, adjusting to the altitude, you can visit Wayra Ranch to see a paso horse demonstration, or enjoy the spa at one of the valleys many luxury hotels.
 The region is designed to pamper you while you are introduced to one of the world’s most popular destinations.

 Browse our suggested itineraries and properties, and contact your Ker & Downey travel expert to learn more about how to make the Sacred Valley a part of your Peruvian exploration.